Regenerating Newton Abbot

 A consultation report prepared by Devon County Council’s transportation planning team showed that the proposals were largely supported.

 Three Traffic Regulation Orders were subsequently produced as the first step to implementing the proposed improvements.
-Residents and businesses were able to comment on these Orders last autumn
+Residents and businesses were able to comment on these Orders in autumn 2022

 National Cycle Network Route 2 (NCN2)

 This project focuses on improving the quality of the stretch of NCN2 that serves the central area of Newton Abbot and connects into wider leisure routes and commuting provision for active travel.
 The improvements include better provision for safety at junctions, greater legibility for the route so it’s clearer and easier for users to navigate, widening and protection of the cycle lane through Cricketfield car park.
-Project delivery should be possible within the next 12-months, and we will share further details on this in due course.
+The project has been shaped by local input from the Teignbridge Cycle Forum, and also via a public consultation in summer 2020.
+Project delivery should be possible within the next 12 months, and we will share further details on this in due course.